 Employers in North Carolina may require applicants to take a drug test as a condition of employment.
 Unless the applicant signs a written waiver, a positive test must be confirmed at an approved laboratory.
 North Carolina employers may require employees to take drug tests.
 There are no restrictions on the circumstances in which an employer may require a drug test.

-Drug testing by National Drug Screen Center includes testing at SAMHSA certified laboratories and reviewed by a specially trained and licensed physician also known as medical review officer (MRO), and can be used in a court of law.
+Drug testing by National Drug Screen Center includes testing at SAMHSA-certified laboratories and reviewed by a specially trained and licensed physician also known as a medical review officer (MRO) and can be used in a court of law.

 For Drug testing in North Carolina for employers call now: 866-843-4545